What is GlobeImposter Ransomware?

 The ransom note contains directions for how to make the ransom payment and includes the address of a website on the darknet.
 The victim is required to upload one of the ransomware notes to the site.
 Then, the page reads the unique ID, generates a personalized ransom demand, and displays the bitcoin wallet for payment.
 The site also contains a decryptor page where the victim can upload up to three files, which are unencrypted as proof the threat actors can unlock the files.

-There is currently no publicly available decryptor for GlobeImposter ransomware.
+There is currently no publicly available decryptor for GlobeImposter ransomware virus.
 Fortunately, the majority of antivirus products and Windows’ built-in anti-malware application, Windows Defender, has been updated to identify the GlobeImposter application strings and block the malware.

 Some antivirus products did not detect a variety of the first strains of GlobeImposter.
 Thankfully, this has now been resolved, with only a handful of lesser-known AV products not recognizing the signatures.
 This example is a good reminder that it is essential to ensure that you are running the very latest antivirus definitions.